rucker/dotfiles-manager/README.md

 Build scripts for your dotfiles!

 ## Purpose
-Dotfiles Manager allows for the management of dotfiles across various systems.
-The intention is to compile your dotfiles anywhere while considering 1) the host OS and 2) any machine-specific configurations you may need.
+Dotfiles Manager allows for the management of your dotfiles across various systems while considering 1) the host OS and 2) any machine-specific configurations you may need.

-Dotfiles are compiled line-by-line using a system of input files (more information below -- mine can be found [here](https://github.com/rucker/dotfiles/tree/master/src)).
+Dotfiles are compiled line-by-line using a system of input files (more information [below](#input-files) -- mine can be found [here](https://github.com/rucker/dotfiles/tree/master/src)).

-Any existing dotfiles are backed up to $INPUT_FILES/backups automatically.
+Existing dotfiles are backed up automatically before compilation.

-Typically, you would run `dfm.py` and provide it with your input files directory.

-An example usage might be: `$ dfm.py -i ~/input-files -o ~` where:
-- `~/input-files` is the directory containing your input files
-- `~` is the directory where output should be written (e.g. `.bashrc`).

-See `dfm.py --help` for more.
+See `dfm.py --help` for usage.

-## Supported Dofiles
-Dotfiles Manager currently compiles `.bashrc/.bash_profile`, `.vimrc`, `.gitconfig`, and `.inputrc`.
-Support for arbitrary dotfiles of the user's choosing is planned for a future release.

 ## Supported Operating Systems
 Linux, macOS
 I have not tested this in bash environments on Windows (e.g. Cygwin), although it might work there.

 ## Input Files

-Each dotfile is compiled from special input files with names ending in `_global` (indicating commonality across all platforms) and `_local` (indicating specific needs of the host machine only).
-For most dotfiles, it's as simple as those two input files.
+Each dotfile is compiled from its input file to an output file of the corresponding name (e.g. a `gitconfig` file in the input directory  will be compiled to `.gitconfig` in the output directory).
+Additional files suffixed with `_local` -- indicating specific needs of the host machine only -- will also be included (e.g. a compiled `.gitconfig` file will include the contents of `gitconfig_local`).

+#### Example Scenario
+Your `gitconfig` file is under version control and it contains settings you want on any machine you use.
+You want to clone the file from your git repository and use it on multiple machines where you use git.
+However, some machines require different configurations than others (such as the git identity being used).

+What this script will allow you to do is automate management of all your git configurations across all machines (including local changes).
+This can be done by putting the common bits in `$INPUT_DIR/gitconfig`, and the bits that vary from machine to machine in `$INPUT_DIR/gitconfig_local` as needed.
+Everything will then be compiled into to a single `.gitconfig` file on each machine according to your needs.

+Backups will be placed in `$INPUT_DIR/backups`.

+#### Bash Files
-The bash files (`.bashrc`/`.bash_profile`), however, require additional handling beyond the `_global` / `_local` input files because the specifics of what they do varies across operating systems and configurations.
+The bash dotfiles (`.bashrc`/`.bash_profile`), require additional handling beyond the naming scheme described above because the specifics of what they do varies across operating systems and configurations.

-Input files with respect to their corresponding dotfiles are described in the table below.
+The table below explains the relationships between bash input files and output files.

 <table>
     <tr>